The ultimate prep guide for building a Squarespace site in 2018

 Was a rotating banner image one of your website necessities, but one of your favorite templates doesn’t have that?
 Decide you’re okay without it, or take that template off your favorites list.

 If this work has now gotten you down to one template, great!
 If not, there’s one more area you can check to help you make a final decision.
-Squarespace has in depth guides to each Squarespace template ‘family’.
+Squarespace has in-depth guide to each Squarespace template ‘family’.
 (A family is a bunch of templates with the same underlying structure.)
 Visit this page and select the template you’re interested in from all the options to read an in depth guide on it.

 Know whatever decision you make now isn’t permanent.
 In the future if need be, you can always switch templates.